 In Hancock, however, the average commute to work is quite long.
 On average, people spend 31.20 minutes each day getting to work, which is significantly higher than the national average.

-The citizens of Hancock have a very low rate of college education: just 7.92% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Hancock has a very low overall level of education: only 7.92% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Hancock in 2022 was $26,943, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,772 for a family of four.
 However, Hancock contains both very wealthy and poor people as well.